-Just outside the Danish town of Næstved lies Rønnebæksholm, a majestic and distinctive manor in historical natural surroundings.
+Just outside the Danish town of Næstved lies Rønnebæksholm, a kunsthal for contemporary art in a distinctive manor in historical natural surroundings.

 Read more about Rønnebæksholm: